seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 810 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 811 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 804+6=810
+//// 805+6=811

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 11 (2024, Sunday, October 27th at 02:00 pm PST)
+//// File version: 12 (2024, Monday, October 28th at 11:05 pm PST)
-//// Line count (including blank lines and compiler line): 869
+//// Line count (including blank lines and compiler line): 870

 //// ----------------------------------------------------- \\\\